nddpj00/toolshare/README.md

 3. Event - Add Attendee [CR**U**D]
 * The user can select that they're going to attend the event.
 They'll be prompted to log in/sign up if not already.
 Then it sends them an email confirming the event details for the user to refer back to and adds the event to the users profile page.
+* The event stores them as an attendee.
+This would allow reminders to be sent near the event date.
 * If the user is logged in and already registered as attending, the event detail page will render confirming this and offering a link to the profile page to cancel if necessary.
 <div style="display: flex; justify-content: center;">
     <img align="center" style="margin-right: 10px;" width="200px" height="150px" src="readme_media/app_features/sharebear-readme-appfeatures-events-addattendee.png">